Can children catch and spread coronavirus?

 Coronavirus: Can children catch and pass on coronavirus?

-How likely children are to catch and spread coronavirus is talked about a lot when it comes to deciding how and when to reopen schools.

-The problem is that Covid-19 is a new disease and not something scientists have had long to study - meaning the available data on the subject that's currently available is sparse.

-Here, BBC's Health Correspondent Laura Foster explains what we do know currently about how children are affected by the virus.
+The BBC's Laura Foster explains what we know currently about how children spread the virus.

+This video has been optimised for mobile viewing on the BBC News app.
+The BBC News app is available from the Apple App Store for iPhone and Google

 -